rheeger/spark-stacker/docs/checklists/phase5-deployment-live-trading.md

   - 🔲 Implement war room procedures

 ## Current Implementation Status

 Phase 5 is in planning stage.
 No implementation work has started on this phase, as it depends on the successful completion of Phases 3 and 4.

 The system has a functioning dry run mode which provides a foundation for the eventual live deployment, but more testing and validation are needed before real capital is deployed.

 A basic Dockerfile and docker-compose configuration have been created for containerization, which will facilitate the production deployment process.
 Security considerations have been addressed in the current implementation, particularly around credential management and API authentication.

 This phase represents the culmination of the development effort, transitioning from a testing and development environment to a production trading system managing real capital.
 Careful planning and validation will be critical for a successful deployment.

 ## Next Steps (Prioritized)

 1. Complete Phase 3 dependencies (CRITICAL PATH)

    - Finish dry run testing
    - Complete performance testing
    - Implement end-to-end testing

 2. Complete Phase 4 dependencies (CRITICAL PATH)

    - Set up basic monitoring
    - Implement core control interface
    - Create essential dashboards

 3. Prepare production environment (CRITICAL PATH)

    - Set up server infrastructure
    - Configure security measures
    - Implement monitoring and alerting

 4. Implement CI/CD pipeline

    - Set up automated testing
    - Configure deployment procedures
    - Implement security scanning

 5. Begin live deployment

    - Deploy with minimal capital
    - Monitor system performance
    - Validate against expectations

+6. Develop comprehensive testing procedures
+   - Create pre-deployment test suite
+   - Implement live trading validation tests
+   - Develop disaster recovery test scenarios